dmsc/tbxl-parser/README.md

 All the standard abbreviations available in the original interpreters are also accepted.

-As with _Turbo BASIC XL_, the input is case insensitive (uppercase, lowercase and mixed case is supported).
+As with _Turbo-Basic XL_, the input is case insensitive (uppercase, lowercase and mixed case is supported).